dulvui/simondalvai.org/src/content/blog/godot-automated-screenshots.md

 	scene.get_node("UI/Menu").hide()
 ```

-With the following OS function call we can change the resolution of the screen while the game is executed.
+With the following OS function call, we can change the resolution of the screen while the game is executed.
 ```python
 OS.set_window_size(resolutions.get(resolution))
 ```

-Then we get the texture data of the screen whole screen with the get_texture() Viewport function call.
+Then we get the texture data of the whole screen with the get_texture() Viewport function call.
-Since the image would be upside down we flip it first and then we can save it on the file system.
+Since the image would be upside down, we flip it first and then we can save it on the file system.
 ```python
 var image = get_viewport().get_texture().get_data().get_rect(fullscreen)
 image.flip_y()